srii5477/Dino-Game/README.md

 This is my first PyGame project- a Dodgeball game.
-It's a simple avoid-collision-with-obstacle game and I designed it to help learn PyGame fundamentals.
+It's a simple avoid-collision-with-obstacles type game and I designed it to help myself learn PyGame fundamentals.
 Features of the game:
 1. Interactive title screen
 2. Score tally